JTischbein/KGL-ChemicalCompounds-CC/README.md

 ### Waste Content

 The Waste Content is extracted via `wastes_content_graph.py`  from the csv file in `tri_2016-2020_us.zip`, which only contains data from factories in the USA from 2016 until 2020, provided by the `U.S. Environmental Protection Agency` ([U.S. EPA](https://www.epa.gov/toxics-release-inventory-tri-program/tri-basic-data-files-calendar-years-1987-present)).
 The data is not recorded in the rational database, but immediately stored in the Knowledge Graph.

+# Documentation

+Most of the Python scripts are implemented to be executed exactly once.
+However, we provide a ([docstring](https://www.programiz.com/python-programming/docstrings)) documentation for the database interfaces in [Database.py](Database.py) and [KnowledgeGraph.py](KnowledgeGraph/KnowledgeGraph.py).